Cache API for Static Assets: Production-Grade Offline Delivery

 Cross-Browser Quirks & Quota Management

-Before implementing, review Browser Storage Fundamentals & Quotas to understand how browsers partition storage origins and enforce eviction thresholds.
+Before implementing, understand how browsers partition storage origins and enforce eviction thresholds — the mechanics live in Storage Quotas & Eviction Policies.
 The Cache API’s behavior diverges significantly across rendering engines:

 - Safari (WebKit): Aggressively evicts background tab caches using strict LRU policies.
 If a PWA remains in the background for more than 7 days without the user visiting, Safari may purge the entire cache.
 Critical route assets must be backed by an IndexedDB manifest for guaranteed recovery.